jan-oratowski/jan-oratowski.github.io/_posts/2023-12-04-favicon-github-pages.md

   - jekyll-seo-tag
 {% endhighlight %}

-Deployed after that and so far it works fine.
+Deployed after that and the favicon loads fine.